CountyEthics

 Crag Considerations

-• Ravensheugh's NW aspect at 400m receives virtually no direct sun in early spring, making it one of the slowest-drying Fell Sandstone venues in Northumberland — the site description explicitly recommends 1–2 extra dry days beyond the normal guideline.
+• Ravensheugh's NW aspect at 400m receives virtually no direct sun, meaning drying relies almost entirely on wind and ambient conditions — allow at least 1–2 extra dry days beyond the standard guideline.

 Reasoning